 - The ticket number from the top right hand corner of the face of the ticket

 - The date of offence and the bylaw name and section of the offence

 After your dispute has been received you will receive notice through the mail or in person informing you of the date, time and location of your hearing.
-If you do not attend the hearing on the indicated date the ticket will be treated as not disputed and you will be deemed to have pleaded guilty to the offence charged and the fine amount will be immediately payable.
+If you do not attend the hearing on the indicated date, the ticket will be treated as ‘undisputed’ and you will be deemed to have pled guilty to the offence charged, and the fine amount will be immediately payable.